 As a result, many IT companies have made the move to Cyprus and an entire market of independent analysis and investment strategy has emerged.

 The Intellectual Property Law of Cyprus and its IP Box regime are largely responsible for the growing interest in this jurisdiction.
-Digital goods are more valuable than ever and the favourable tax and business environment in Cyprus has made it a hub for digital business goods, IT software, and related services.
+Digital goods are more valuable than ever and the favorable tax and business environments in Cyprus have made it a hub for digital business goods, IT software, and related intellectual property protection services.

 9 Advantages That Make the Intellectual Property Law of Cyprus an Ideal Business Solution